learn-co-curriculum/dsc-dealing-missing-data/README.md

 To detect these sorts of placeholder values, start by checking for outliers--they are often encoded as very large numbers, or as 0 (when 0 isn't a realistic value for the column in question).
 Any good placeholder value will be a value that couldn't show up in the real world.

 Another way to confirm these values is to check the `value_counts`.
 In a continuously-valued column, it is probably rare for one specific value to overwhelm all the others.
-If, for instance, you see the same numerical value showing up a statistically improbable number of times, double check that this value is real--placeholder values have the potential to show up many times, but it's much less likely for real-valued numbers.
+If, for instance, you see the same numerical value showing up a statistically improbable number of times, double-check that this value is real--placeholder values have the potential to show up many times, but it's much less likely for real-valued numbers.

 #### Categorical Data